Colby Donaldson

 Colby Donaldson (born April 1, 1974) is an American television personality.
 He became the runner-up of Survivor: The Australian Outback (2001).
 He then competed on two more Survivor seasons, Survivor: All-Stars (2004) and Survivor: Heroes vs. Villains (2010).
 He has also hosted reality competition shows, such as Top Shot, Top Guns, The Butcher and Alone, all on the History network.
+Donaldson is set to return for a fourth season of Survivor in its 50th season, In the Hands of Fans.

 Early life and education

 Donaldson grew up in Christoval, Texas.
 He played high school football for and graduated in 1992 from Christoval High School.
 He earned a college degree in business marketing from Texas Tech University in 1996.
 Then he briefly worked as an HMO's sales representative and then became a self-employed car tuner in San Angelo.
 He moved his business to Dallas in late 2000.

 Donaldson's father, an architect in San Angelo, and mother divorced a few years before Survivor.